Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The Seiberg--Witten curves in some detail

 where polynomials $ T_{j}(x)$ are of degree $N$ for $j=0,1,r-1,r$ and of degree $2N$ for $j=2,\dots, r-2$. so that $\crfDspin$ is of degree $1$ in $\y_0$ for $j=0,1,r-1,r$ and $\crfDvec$ is of degree $2$ in $\y_0$ for $j=2, \dots, r-2$.
-Also, in this section the highest coefficient of the polynomial $T_j(x)$ is normalized differently then in $\ref{eq:affcha}$; one can find it as theta-series evaluating (\ref{eq:Dr-inv}) on $\ct_i$.
+Also, in this section the highest coefficient of the polynomial $T_j(x)$ is normalized differently then in \eqref{eq:affcha}; one can find it as theta-series evaluating (\ref{eq:Dr-inv}) on $\ct_i$.

-Using the standard embedding $so(2r) \subset sl(2r)$ we construct the algebraic equation of the spectral curve of the $\hat D_{r}$ theory as the specialization of the spectral curve for $\hat A_{2r-1}$ theory.
-Indeed, a vector bundle V associated to the vector representation of $SO(2r)$ splits as the sum of $r$ pairs of line bundles with the degree zero line bundle $L_{t}$ being
+Using the standard embedding $\mathfrak{so}(2r) \subset \mathfrak{sl}(2r)$, we construct the algebraic equation of the spectral curve of the $\hat D_{r}$ theory as the specialization of the spectral curve for $\hat A_{2r-1}$ theory.
+Indeed, a vector bundle V associated to the vector representation of ${\rm SO}(2r)$ splits as the sum of~$r$ pairs of line bundles